astracms/astracms/apps/web/src/content/pages/terms.md

 ## 10. Limitation of Liability

-- To the maximum extent permitted by law, Marble shall not be liable for indirect, incidental, consequential, or punitive damages.
+- To the maximum extent permitted by law, AstraCMS shall not be liable for indirect, incidental, consequential, or punitive damages.
-- Marble’s total liability for any claim shall not exceed the amount you paid to us in the 12 months preceding the claim.
+- AstraCMS’s total liability for any claim shall not exceed the amount you paid to us in the 12 months preceding the claim.

 ## 11. Modifications to Terms